FLOODING

 Introduction

 Flooding claims arise in respect of a wide variety of factual contexts, for instance, in connection with the management of rainfall, groundwater, drainage and sewage.
-Flooding is the main scope of this section of the website, but there is a short section at the end about water pollution.

 Obtaining a remedy for flood damage is challenging for a claimant.
 This is for a variety of factual as well as purely legal reasons.
 In anything other than a simple claim, an expert report as to causation is likely to be required.
 General principles relating to water also need to be considered, the law in this area having developed incrementally over very many years.

-Water is an unpredictable and natural resource, as well as a common enemy.
+Water is an unpredictable and natural resource, as well as a ‘common enemy’.
 The courts have been reluctant to make a party liable for dealing with flood water, there being a limit to the extent to which it is possible to protect land without diverting the problem elsewhere.
 Parliament has also placed practical limitations on the resources which have to be spent by bodies with statutory responsibilities in relation to water.

 Some other defences regularly respond to flooding claims, and these are to be found in the section ‘Defences’.
 In particular there are the defences of ‘statutory authority’ and of ‘statutory compensation’.
 As to the first of these, legislation exists which can expressly (or impliedly) exonerate any person or undertaking from its acts and omissions.
 As to the second, some statutory provisions expressly provide for compensation where damage occurs (an example being flood damage).
 Where there is a statutory right to compensation then the effect may be that a claim in nuisance is excluded as a result of the existence of that right.
 These defences are not exclusively connected with flooding claims, which is why they are dealt under ‘Defences’.
-For the same reason, the same section considers the defence of “Act of God” and the defence which can apply where the cause of the flooding is the malicious act of a stranger.
+For the same reason, the same section considers the defence of ‘Act of God’ and the defence which can apply where the cause of the flooding is the malicious act of a stranger.

 Flooding and water damage claims are species of the law of private nuisance which concern property damage where liability is strict (category 1).
 The rules concerning the characteristics of both the claimant and the defendant are described separately in this site.
 The law concerning remedies is also set out on other pages.